Adam1000-code/SynPlus-Programming-Language/README.md

 - [x] start and code most of return function in Assembly Frontend
 - [x] start output function
 - [x] uncontrollably sob at all the segmentation faults because of all the miss-matched memory allocations
-- [ ] get the compiler to spit out a string/value with the output function
+- [x] get the compiler to spit out a string/value with the output function
+- [ ] code escape sequences